 Generally, most individuals who file Chapter 13 do so because they were falling behind on their mortgage or car payments and are unable to get rid of their debt within 2-3 years.
 If the amount of debt owed is extremely high, the individual may qualify for Chapter 13 bankruptcy as well as Chapter 11 bankruptcy, depending on the amount of debt owed.
 Again, the best way to figure out which bankruptcy is the most beneficial to the individual is to discuss it with experienced Los Angeles bankruptcy lawyers.

-Why file bankruptcy now?
+Why file bankruptcy during the COVID-19 pandemic?

 Filing bankruptcy is one of the most effective ways for an individual to wipe out his or her excessive debt.
 There are misconceptions that banks and credit card companies spread about how bankruptcy will crush a person’s credit for 7 years.
 Filing bankruptcy can actually help improve a person’s credit profile.
 Yes, bankruptcy does remain on an individual’s credit report for 7 years, but the substantial negative impact of it usually goes away after 1-2 years from the filing date.
 This is because the person will have had time to rebuild their credit without the immense amount of debt weighing down on their credit profile.

 Any individuals who have questions about bankruptcy should reach out to experienced chapter 7 and chapter 13 attorneys.
 The lawyer can answer common bankruptcy questions such as how eliminating debt with bankruptcy works, how to qualify for bankruptcy, and how much it would cost to hire a lawyer to help file bankruptcy before the stress and anxiety of debt collector calls kicks in.